Criticism of monotheism: Morality

-Auguste Comte (1798-1857) said that the monotheism of the time was morally inferior to polytheism:
+Auguste Comte (1798-1857) likened monotheism of Western Europe in his time to polytheism of the past:

 Monotheism in Western Europe is now as obsolete and as injurious as Polytheism was fifteen centuries ago.
 The discipline in which its moral value principally consisted has long since decayed; and consequently the sole effect of its doctrine, which has been so extravagantly praised, is to degrade the affections by unlimited desires, and to weaken the character by servile terrors.
 It supplied no field for the imagination, and forced it back upon Polytheism and Fetichism, which, under Theology, form the only possible foundation for poetry.
 The pursuits of practical life were never sincerely promoted by it, and they advanced only by evading or resisting its influence.

 Some feminist thinkers have criticized the monotheistic concept as the model of the highest form of patriarchal power.
 They say that the one god regarded as male, opposes everything related to change, sensuality, nature, feeling, and femininity.